2 Degrees Mobile is probably the best deal

 Just buy a SIM card from most supermarkets, newsagents or petrol stations.
 They don't discriminate against non-Kiwis.
-They'll even sell SIM cards to an Aussie. almost 9 years ago
+They'll even sell SIM cards to an Aussie. about 9 years ago

 There's a comprehensive article looking at this here (full disclosure: I wrote it!).